Solving PDEs on Unknown Manifolds with Machine Learning: Conclusion

 \section{Conclusion}

 This paper proposed a mesh-free computational framework and machine learning theory for solving PDEs on unknown manifolds given as a form of point clouds based on diffusion maps (DM) and deep learning.
 Parameterizing manifolds is challenging if the unknown manifold is embedded in a high-dimensional ambient Euclidean space, especially when the manifold is identified with randomly sampled data and has boundaries.
 First, a mesh-free DM algorithm was introduced to approximate differential operators on point clouds enabling the design of PDE solvers on manifolds with and without boundaries.
-Second, deep neural networks were applied to parametrize PDE solutions.
-Finally, we solved a least-squares minimization problem for PDEs, where the empirical loss function is evaluated using the DM discretized differential operators on point clouds and the minimizer is identified via stochastic gradient descent.
-The minimizer provides a PDE solution in a form of a neural network function on the whole unknown manifold with reasonably good accuracy.
+Second, deep NNs were applied to parametrize PDE solutions.
+Finally, we solved a least-squares minimization problem for PDEs, where the empirical loss function is evaluated using the DM discretized differential operators on point clouds and the minimizer is identified via SGD.
+The minimizer provides a PDE solution in the form of an NN function on the whole unknown manifold with reasonably good accuracy.
 The mesh-free nature and randomization of the proposed solver enable efficient solutions to PDEs on manifolds arbitrary co-dimensional.
-New convergence and consistency theories based on approximation and optimization analysis were developed to support the proposed framework.
-From the perspective of algorithm development, it is interesting to extend the proposed framework to various boundary conditions in future work.
-In terms of theoretical analysis, it is important to develop a generalization analysis of the proposed solver in the future and extend all of the analysis in this paper to manifolds with boundaries.
+Computationally, we found that training NN solutions are computationally more feasible compared to performing (a stable) pseudo-inversion in solving linear problems with a singular matrix as the size of the matrix becomes large.
+On the other hand, this advantage diminishes when the linear problem involves inversion of non-singular matrix and the goal is to achieve high accuracy; where classical algorithms (e.g., GMRES, iterative methods) are more efficient.
+When the linear system is too large to compute, it was recently pointed out in \cite{YiqiMichael} that there are advantages to apply NNs to solve linear systems in a similar way as in this paper even though the linear system is non-singular, while traditional methods are not affordable.
+Beyond the training procedure, the NN solution is advantageous for interpolating the solution to a new datum.
+From the numerical results, we found that the proposed approach produces consistently accurate generalizations that are more robust than the one constructed using the classical Nystr\"om interpolation technique, especially when the latter is practically not convenient due to the following fact.
+The accuracy of the Nystr\"om extension depends crucially on the choice of the dimension of the eigenspace, $J$, that allow for the projected solution in \eqref{nystrom} to have a small residual in addition to estimating the leading $J$ eigenvector $\mathbf{v}_i$ of Laplace-Beltrami operator.